Contact information

 MBBS BSc (Hons) DPhil MRCP

-- Extraordinary Junior Research Fellow in Pathology, The Queen's College, Oxford
+- Extraordinary Junior Research Fellow, The Queen's College, Oxford

 Key publications